openfoodfacts/robotoff/doc/explanations/triton.md

 ### Triton deployment

-Triton can be run directly on the same server as Robotoff, but in production it runs on a distinct server with GPUs.
+Triton can be run directly on the same server as Robotoff, but in production it runs on a distinct server with GPUs (server `gpu-01`, deployed on Google Cloud).

-As of today (October 2025), we still have a Triton server running on CPU (on osm45) that serves some models, but we're in the process of migrating fully on GPUs.

 To deploy Triton on a distinct server, go to `models`, where you will find a `docker-compose.yml` file to run the Triton server in a Docker container: